Try these great stew recipes for a frugal meal

 In the "old" days, when you were served stew for supper, it meant that Mom was hoping she could stretch the leftovers to make one more meal.
 Those were hard times.
 Well, guess what?
 For many families and singles, too, we've got hard times right now!
 And though stews have been elevated in recent years to almost gourmet status, thanks to the discovery of European menus and enterprising chefs, they have become a favorite.
-Not only at home plate but also in restaurants, fancy and not-so-fancy, there are countless and multiple versions of this ubiquitous meal.
-Here's to discovery of economical, yet always-tasty dishes, using one pound of meat, poultry, or fish to serve four.
+Not only at home but also in restaurants, fancy and not-so-fancy, there are countless and multiple versions of this ubiquitous meal.
+Here's to the discovery of economical, yet always-tasty dishes, using one pound of meat, poultry or fish to serve four.

 Using meats like pork, veal, lamb or, of course, beef, and even fish and seafood, the lowly stew results in a host of delightfully savory dishes.
 Add the usual vegetables like carrots, peas, potatoes and onions in any amounts you favor.
 But also, you might try mushrooms, cabbage, zucchini, broccoli, dried apples, apricots, prunes, raisins, dried cranberries, pineapple, even sweet potatoes and dried cherries.
 Obviously, don't use all at the same time but to harmonize with different meat or seafood ingredients.
 Explore the broad gamut of spices, liquids, and wines.
 There are many that you will want to experiment with, but take this move slowly with sparing amounts and with many tastings.

 Let's start out with the most familiar stew: